Resources » For Group Leaders » Why Most Mission Trips are a Waste of Time

 (And how to make sure yours isn't)

-By Noel Becchetti Former President of CSM and current Executive Director of Truthseekers International.
+Former President of CSM.
 He can be reached via email at .

 “We’re going to Ecuador!”
 The words ring out in a dimly-lit sanctuary.
 As music pulses, more lights come on and more voices ring out: “We’ll be working with our denominational missionaries!”
 “We’re going to repair the roof of their mission house!”
 “We’re going to put on a Bible club for the village children!”
 The voices?
 Members of a youth group in a large church in the Pacific Northwest.
 They were presenting their upcoming mission trip to members of their congregation.
 Me?
 I was the guest speaker, brought in to inspire the adults to support their students’ summer mission plans.
 No problem—except that I was in a quandary.
 What can I honestly say to these people, I thought, when I know that this trip is mostly a waste of everyone’s time and money?